9plus10savage/aesthetic-programming/miniX3/ReadMe.md

 ![The gif displays the code being run](hgexample.gif "preview")

+You can run the program [here] (https://9plus10savage.gitlab.io/aesthetic-programming/miniX3)

+You can view the code [here] (https://gitlab.com/9plus10savage/aesthetic-programming/-/blob/main/miniX3/sketch.js)

 My throbber is depicted as an hourglass; I wanted to do something a bit different.
 Although hourglasses aren't necessarily the forefront of one's mind whilst thinking of throbbers, they've seen use multiple times (an example could be the loading cursor).

 Hourglasses were historically used to measure a certain amount of time, but it only does so when a human interacts with it, so in spirit of the infinite loop, i wanted to eliminate the human factor, and created an hourglass that is automatically flipped by the computer.
 You might say it's representing infinity, or that it has simply lost its purpose.